The Travel Guide to Kadavu for Families© FijiPocketGuide.com

 Waterfall Walks on Kadavu

-With volcanic lands topped with lush rainforest, Kadavu has no lack of picturesque waterfalls to discover.
-It seems that almost every resort has access to at least one waterfall, whether it’s the Papageno Resort‘s 3.5km/2mile walk to Malawai Falls with markers on the trail to show the way or the short guided hike to a waterfall from the now-closed Waisalima Beach Resort.
-Other resorts offer boat trips to some of Kadavu’s most impressive waterfalls, such as the Oneta Resort and Tiliva Resort‘s boat trips through mangrove forests to a 30ft/9m waterfall tumbling down a volcanic ridge.
-The waterfall walks are suitable for all ages but require moderate fitness.
+With volcanic islands topped with lush rainforests, Kadavu has no lack of picturesque waterfalls to discover.
+Some resorts have at least one waterfall a short walk away, whether it’s the Papageno Resort‘s 3.5 km (2 mi) walk to Malawai Falls or the short guided hike to a waterfall from the now-closed Waisalima Beach Resort.
+Other resorts offer boat trips to some of Kadavu’s most impressive waterfalls, such as Oneta Resort‘s and Tiliva Resort‘s boat trips through mangrove forests to a 9 m (30 ft) waterfall tumbling off a volcanic ridge.
+Oh yes, and Matava Eco Adventure Resort also has an exciting 45-minute walk to a nearby waterfall suitable for older kids.
+The waterfall walks on Kadavu are suitable for all ages but require moderate fitness.

 Fijian Arts and Crafts

-With approximately 75 coastal villages around Kadavu, the Fijian culture is extremely accessible.
-One of the best ways to get kids immersed in the culture with hands-on experience is with a Fijian arts and crafts session.
-Learn how to weave a Fijian mat, basket or extract coconut oil at Oneta Resort, make your own Fijian jewellery or how to tie a sulu (sarong) in many stylish ways at Kokomo Island, or learn traditional tapa making at Daku Village with Papageno Resort.
+With approximately 75 coastal villages, Kadavu’s culture is extremely accessible.
+One of the best ways to get kids immersed in the Fijian way of life is with hands-on experiences like arts and crafts sessions.
+Learn how to weave a Fijian mat or basket or crack open a coconut at Oneta Resort, make your own jewellery or learn how to tie a sulu (sarong) in many ways at Kokomo Private Island, or learn traditional tapa making on one of the many village visits available from the Papageno Resort.

 Island Sports on Kadavu

-While not a major drawcard for Kadavu, the sports available in some of the resorts are always a welcome addition to a family holiday.
-Playing basketball or tennis at the courts on Kokomo Island is a great way for the family to bond and get competitive during the cooler hours as the sun goes down.
-Papageno Resort also has a good selection of sports equipment, including volleyball, badminton, rugby, soccer, table tennis and more.
+While by no means the main reason to go to Kadavu, the island sports available in some of the resorts are always a welcome addition to a family holiday.
+Playing basketball or tennis at the courts on Kokomo Island is a great way for the family to bond over some healthy competition, but it’s best to wait until the cooler hours as the sun goes down.
+Papageno Resort also has a good selection of sports equipment, including equipment for volleyball, badminton, rugby, soccer, table tennis and more.
+Finally, some resorts have table tennis tables.

 kadavu-family-Credit-Mark-Snyder© Mark Snyder - Tourism Fiji